arjunsunku27-dot/Arjun_RobotArm_Portfolio/index.md

 <!--- Add your Tinkercad or Fritzing schematic images here once complete -->
 <!--- ![Wiring Schematic](schematic.png) -->

 # Code

 The project runs on two boards working together.
 The Arduino directly drives all four servos and reads the two joysticks on its own, but it also listens over USB serial for commands from the Raspberry Pi.
 The Pi runs a menu script that lets you choose between joystick, gesture, or computer vision control without re-uploading any code.

-**Arduino — Combined Joystick + Serial Listener**
+**Arduino, Combined Joystick and Serial Listener**

 This sketch handles joystick input directly so the arm always responds to the joysticks, but if a command comes in from the Pi over USB, it executes that instead for that cycle.
-The claw uses a continuous rotation servo (FS90MR), so instead of moving to an angle it spins for a short burst and then stops — holding the stick spins it continuously, releasing it stops it instantly.
+The claw uses a continuous rotation servo (FS90MR), so instead of moving to an angle it spins for a short burst and then stops.
+Holding the stick spins it continuously, releasing it stops it instantly.

 ```cpp
 #include <Servo.h>